 We decided to drive down and see it for ourselves.
 We were lucky to run into a Palm Springs local in the parking lot who had lots of experience with the Ladder Canyon & Painted Canyon Trail.
 She gave us a rundown of what to expect and her opinion was that the Ladder Canyon Trail with kids would be safe and a ton of fun, so we gave it a try!

-Ladder Canyon Hike Overview
+Ladder Canyon and Painted Canyon Trail Route Overview

 The Ladder Canyon hike begins as you walk into the gaping mouth of a wide canyon with towering cliff walls on both sides.
 The hiking trail is flat and wide, making it super easy to just look around and be amazed by the beauty of this place.
-Plus, the canyon walls pin your kids in so you can let them run wild – where are they going to go?
+Plus, the canyon walls pin your kids in so you can let them explore; where are they going to go?

 After 0.4 miles (0.7 km), you’ll see a huge arrow made from rocks lying on the canyon floor.
-This arrow points you towards the left canyon wall and signals the start of the Ladder Canyon trail.
+This arrow points you towards the left canyon wall and signals the start of the Ladder Canyon Trail.

 You’ll need hiking shoes with good grips to scramble up the rocks as you ascend the bottom of the cliff wall to a small alcove.
 This is where the slot canyon begins, and you encounter the first of the four ladders within the Ladder Canyon.

-The kids loved climbing (and descending) the ladders in Ladder Canyon; they both thought it was the coolest thing to do on a hike.
+Our kids loved climbing (and descending) the ladders in Ladder Canyon; they both thought it was the coolest thing to do on a hike.

 The ladders are all metal painters’ ladders and are typically fastened to the canyon wall with some kind of strap.
 The ladders are not very tall, most are around 10 rungs high, with the tallest being around 15-17 rungs high.

-Even without the ladders, the hiking Ladder Canyon trail with kids is a ton of fun.
+Even without the ladders, hiking the Ladder Canyon trail with kids is a ton of fun.
 Like a slot canyon, it’s very narrow with really high walls.
-The path has many twists and turns, making it super fun to walk through – our kids ran through it, laughing all the way.
+The path has many twists and turns, making it super fun to walk through; our kids ran through it, laughing all the way.

 Around the 1.2 mile (2 km) mark, you emerge from Ladder Canyon to a ridge where you’ll be treated to some incredible views of the Mecca Hills Wilderness and beyond.
 From the ridge, you can see the Painted Canyon below, the Salton Sea, several other canyons and majestic mountains looming in the distance.